lorin/image-guide/README.md

     ><fs> mount /dev/vg_centosbase/lv_root /

-We want to delete the 70-persistent-net.rules file:
+We want to delete some files:

 	><fs> rm /etc/udev/rules.d/70-persistent-net.rules
+	><fs> rm /lib/udev/rules.d/75-persistent-net-generator.rules

 We want to edit the ifcfg-eth0 file to remove the HWADDR line.
 The `edit` command will copy the file locally, invoke an editor, and then copy the file back.

 	><fs> edit /etc/sysconfig/network-scripts/ifcfg-eth0

+We want to load the 8021q kernel at boot time.
+So we do:

+	><fs> touch /etc/sysconfig/modules/8021q.modules
+	><fs> edit /etc/sysconfig/modules/8021q.modules

+We add the following to the file:

+	modprobe 8021q

+Then we set to executable:

+	><fs> chmod 0755 /etc/sysconfig/modules/8021q.modules

 Exit now that we are done: